slsa-framework/slsa/docs/spec/draft/verification_summary.md

 `resourceUri` _string ([ResourceURI]), required_

 > URI that identifies the resource associated with the artifact being verified.
+>
+> The `resourceUri` SHOULD be set to the URI from which the producer expects the
+> consumer to fetch the artifact for verification.
+This enables the consumer to
+> easily determine the expected value when [verifying](#how-to-verify).
+If the
+> `resourceUri` is set to some other value, the producer MUST communicate the
+> expected value, or how to determine the expected value, to consumers through
+> an out-of-band channel.

 <a id="policy"></a>
 `policy` _object ([ResourceDescriptor]), required_